mapmeld/geodata-checkout/README.md

 ## Historic Buildings: Macon & Chicago

-The timeline code was repurposed to show a <a href="http://historic-macon.herokuapp.com/timeline?customgeo=5080a0bf5766800200000346">building timeline</a> for Historic Macon.
+Older versions of this project show a <a href="http://historic-macon.herokuapp.com/timeline?customgeo=5080a0bf5766800200000346">building timeline</a> for Historic Macon.

 <img src="http://i.imgur.com/hayao.png"/>